FREQUENTLY ASKED QUESTIONS

 We are open every day of the year, 24 hours a day.
 In other words, we never close, not even for holidays!

-Phoenix ER & Medical Hospital treats the full range of medical concerns.
-As a full-service micro-hospital, we can diagnose and treat everything from a rash to a heart attack.
+Phoenix ER treats the full range of medical concerns.
+We can diagnose and treat everything from a rash to a heart attack.
 We also treat physical trauma and injuries from accidents including industrial accidents and automobile accidents.

 Yes, we treat patients of all ages and medical conditions.

-There is no need to make an appointment with Phoenix ER & Medical Hospital if you think you might be having a medical emergency.
+There is no need to make an appointment with Phoenix ER if you think you might be having a medical emergency.
 We encourage you to come in immediately.

 We offer extensive out-patient Radiology, Laboratory, Infusion and other services that may require scheduling an appointment